nroi/elfenbein/README.md

 ## Motivation
 You may find elfenbein useful if you have lots of materialized views in a database, especially ina  data warehouse.
-Just refreshing all of them every 24 hours may be adequate in some scenarios, but leaves room for improvement in other scenarios.
+Just refreshing all of them in any arbitrary order every 24 hours may be adequate in some scenarios, but leaves room for improvement in other scenarios.

 ## Currently implemented features
 * Detect dependencies between materialized views in order to do a `REFRESH` on all materialized views in topological order.